sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/methods/box.md

 2. Find the border that is shared with the second box, in the direction specified (below, in this case).
 Pick the middle of that border in term's of the first box's dimensions.

-3. Offset just a little from the shared border to get into the second box's whitespace, then expand out from that position (shown as a green dot in the image) to recognize the second box's borders.
+3. Offset just a little from the shared border to get inside the second box, then expand out from that position (shown as a green dot in the Sensible app) to recognize the second box's borders.

 4. repeat steps 2 and 3 for the third box, and so on.

-Note that when boxes are inconsistently sized, spanned, and aligned, as in the preceding image,  SenseML's determination of what constitutes a "box" and where the "middle" of the shared border is may be complex.
-In such cases, examine the visual representation of the box and its starting position the Sensible app to understand SenseML's behavior, and keep in mind that another method might be a better fit for such a complex scenario.
+Note that when boxes are complex (inconsistently sized, spanned, and aligned, as in the preceding image SenseML's determination of what constitutes a "box" or the "middle" of the shared border may be correspondingly complex.
+In such cases, examine the visual representations of the boxes, their starting positions, anchors, and matches the Sensible app to understand SenseML's behavior.
+Also keep in mind that another method might be a better fit for such a complex scenario.